colinhartigan/valorant-skin-cli/README.md

 # Commands
 - randomize - randomizes your skins manually (will still automatically happen after each match)
-- modify - modify the skins to be randomized (Use arrow keys and Enter to select)
+- modify - modify the skins to be randomized (use arrow keys and enter to select)
 - set - manually set a skin
 - exit